Medically reviewed by Drugs.com. Last updated on April 1, 2021.

-The following adverse reactions have been identified during postapproval use of sevelamer hydrochloride (Renagel®): hypersensitivity, pruritus, rash, abdominal pain, fecal impaction and uncommon cases of ileus, intestinal obstruction, and intestinal perforation.
+The following adverse reactions have been identified during postapproval use of sevelamer hydrochloride (Renagel): hypersensitivity, pruritus, rash, abdominal pain, bleeding gastrointestinal ulcers, colitis, ulceration, necrosis, fecal impaction and uncommon cases of ileus, intestinal obstruction, and intestinal perforation.
 Appropriate medical management should be given to patients who develop constipation or have worsening of existing constipation to avoid severe complications.

 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency or to establish a causal relationship to drug exposure.

-There are no empirical data on avoiding drug interactions between Renagel® and most concomitant oral drugs.
+There are no empirical data on avoiding drug interactions between Renagel and most concomitant oral drugs.
 For oral medication where a reduction in the bioavailability of that medication would have a clinically significant effect on its safety or efficacy (e.g., cyclosporine, tacrolimus, levothyroxine), consider separation of the timing of the administration of the two drugs [see Clinical Pharmacology (12.3)].
 The duration of separation depends upon the absorption characteristics of the medication concomitantly administered, such as the time to reach peak systemic levels and whether the drug is an immediate-release or an extended-release product.
-Where possible consider monitoring clinical responses and/or blood levels of concomitant drugs that have a narrow therapeutic range.
+Where possible monitor clinical responses or blood levels of concomitant drugs that have a narrow therapeutic range.